The woman behind the words

 Somewhere between sleepless nights, endless to-do lists, and the quiet ache of losing pieces of myself, I realised I didn’t just want to survive motherhood.
 I wanted to feel alive within it.

-I wanted to be both the mom and the woman.
-The caring one, the wild one, the one who still dreams and creates.
+I wanted to balance both the mom and the woman in me.
+I’m the one who cares for her family, but I also want to be the one who still dreams and creates.
 The one who sometimes forgets the laundry but remembers her magic.
-(Spoiler alert: the laundry is definitely on my mind more than the magic.)
+(Too bad the laundry is more on my mind than the magic.)

 Who am I?